gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 # IETF IPMC recognition of IETF BCPs

 The IETF IPMC bylaws obligate the IETF IPMC to manage IETF assets for the benefit of the IETF.
-Therefore, the IETF IPMC looks to comply with IETF BCPs, as far as legally possible. to guide its directors in carrying out that obligation.
+Therefore, the IETF IPMC looks to comply with IETF BCPs, as far as legally possible to guide its directors in carrying out that obligation.

 # Security Considerations